The Hidden Costs of Email-Based Attacks: Why Secure Email Gateways Are a Necessity

 The Visible Tip of the Financial Iceberg

 Direct financial costs represent the most obvious impact of email-based attacks, but even these immediate expenses often exceed initial estimates.
-The Ponemon Institute’s 2024 research reveals that organizations typically underestimate initial recovery costs by 35-40%, failing to account for the full scope of immediate remediation needs.
+Organizations typically underestimate initial recovery costs, failing to account for the full scope of immediate remediation needs.

-For ransomware attacks specifically, the average ransom payment reached $567,000 in early 2025 according to Coveware’s research—a figure that represents a 38% increase over 2023 numbers.
-However, the ransom itself typically constitutes less than 20% of the total financial impact of a ransomware incident.
-The remaining 80% comprises forensic investigation, system restoration, business continuity measures, and immediate security improvements.
+For ransomware attacks specifically, the average ransom payment has increased significantly in recent years according to security research.
+However, the ransom itself typically constitutes only a portion of the total financial impact of a ransomware incident.
+The remainder comprises forensic investigation, system restoration, business continuity measures, and immediate security improvements.

 Business Email Compromise (BEC) attacks present a different financial profile.
-While the FBI’s Internet Crime Report documented an average loss of $125,000 per successful BEC attack in 2024, organizations frequently overlook secondary financial impacts such as wire recall fees, legal costs associated with recovery attempts, and financial system remediation expenses that can add 30-45% to the total cost.
+While successful BEC attacks can result in significant direct losses, organizations frequently overlook secondary financial impacts such as wire recall fees, legal costs associated with recovery attempts, and financial system remediation expenses that can substantially add to the total cost.

 Operational Disruption: The Productivity Drain

 When email-based attacks succeed, operational disruption often represents the largest single cost category—yet it’s frequently underestimated or completely overlooked in risk calculations.
-Recent analysis by Forrester Research found that productivity and revenue losses typically account for 42% of the total financial impact of email security incidents.
+Industry research has found that productivity and revenue losses typically account for a significant portion of the total financial impact of email security incidents.

-System downtime resulting from email-delivered ransomware now averages 22 days according to 2025 data, representing a significant increase from 16 days in 2023.
-For a medium-sized organization, this extended disruption can cost between $30,000 and $100,000 per day in lost productivity and revenue, even when business continuity measures are in place.
+System downtime resulting from email-delivered ransomware can extend for weeks, representing a substantial increase in recent years.
+For organizations of various sizes, this extended disruption can result in significant costs in lost productivity and revenue, even when business continuity measures are in place.

 Less obvious productivity impacts include: